-Resorting to good wine: The RSM Classic, Sea Island Resort, November 16-19, 2023
+Resorting to good wine: The RSM Classic, Sea Island Resort, November 21-24, 2024

 Click on the map for links to locations and directions

 Brandon is himself a Certified Sommelier who left a senior Sea Island post to realize his dream of opening a fine wine boutique (Newcastle Wine Merchant) in an affluent but underserved market.
 He is passionate about and specializes in small, high quality, artisanal producers whose wines may never have been seen before in Coastal Georgia.
-For our purposes here @SwigCoach, suffice it to say he serves as the wine whisperer/caddie to several touring PGA pros who reside in the area.
+For our purposes here @SwigCoach, suffice it to say like Ryan he serves as the retail wine whisperer/caddie to several local touring PGA pros who reside in the area.

 What follows then is a combination of my own remote research and their precision-guided recommendations.
 So you can calibrate, I’ll include their initials after any venue one or both specifically mentioned.
 I’m not a food critic, but they confirm the food is great across the board and any number of menu photos I saw of Georgia Coastal Cuisine looked inspired.